alchemical-lich/alchemical-lich.github.io/_pages/adventures.md

   - A Mercenary Company: **Mentzer's Irregulars**

     - A rival company for the PCs.
 There is bad blood and a history of betrayal.
-The Irregalurs will take any job, no matter the employer...
+The Irregulars will take any job, no matter the employer...

   - A Mercantile concern: **Handelshaus von Bodeck** and the **Hammelburg Waffenwerke** as a center of weapons manufacturing under the leadership of **Familie Klee**.